THC POLICIES FOR A SAFER MONTANA

 Limit THC Purchases to Montana ID Holders (21+)

 THC users must be 21+ with a state-issued ID.
-Fees fund prevention and treatment.
-Fines for illegal out-of-state sales.
+Fees fund Cannabis Control Division.
+Fines for illegal out-of-state purchases and black-market marijuana possession.

 Limit THC Potency